SixLabors/ImageSharp/.github/ISSUE_TEMPLATE/oss-bug-report.md

 ---
-name: OSS : Bug Report
+name: "OSS : Bug Report"
 about: Create a report to help us improve the project.
 labels: needs triage